rajanprabu/cryoem-scripts/README.md

-# Few python and bash scripts for making EM processing easier
+# python/bash scripts for making EM processing easier

-makesum.py
+# makesum.py

 create some nice summary and plots of EM micrographs